-II.
-To successfully pass the course, the student must:
+I. To successfully pass the course, the student must:

 - 1. Have overall course grade of 80% without rounding of any grades or the addition of any points. - 2.
-An overall course grade of less than 80% will result in failure of the course.
-Grades from assignments, pop quizzes etc. will be added to the final course grade only after the student's calculated Unit Test Average totals 80%. - 3.
+An overall course grade of less than 80% will result in failure of the course. - 3.
 Successfully meet and pass all class, clinical and laboratory objectives and meet all course requirements.
-This includes, but is not limited to, the clinical performance evaluation, competency verifications, skills check-offs, clinical paperwork, care planning, concept mapping, NCLEX preparation, assignments and other work as outlined in the course syllabus. - Any student demonstrating UNSAFE Practice, egregious breach of the code of conduct policy and/or other program/college polices will be dismissed from the course and subsequently the program.
-(See RCC Catalog & Student Handbook).
+This includes, but is not limited to, the Clinical Evaluation Tool (CET), competency verifications, skills check-offs, clinical paperwork, care planning, concept mapping, NCLEX preparation, assignments and other work as outlined in the course syllabus.

+Any student demonstrating UNSAFE Practice, egregious breach of the code of conduct policy and/or other program/college polices will be dismissed from the course and subsequently the program.
+(See the RCC Catalog & Student Handbook)